jshvarts/OfflineSampleApp/README.md

     * [Travis CI](https://travis-ci.org/) is used for automating continuous integration.
     * The following quality checks are configured: checkstyle, pmd, findbugs, lint.
 You can perform all of them at once by executing `./gradlew check`

+## Branches
+* **master** - comment sync response is observed and local database is updated by `LifecycleObserver`.
+For this to work, the app has to be in foreground.
+* **sync-after-boot** - comment sync response is observed and local database is updated in the background whenever connection is available.
+For this to work, the app does not need to be in foreground.

 ## License

     Copyright 2017 James Shvarts